 The steps you have to take to resolve problems with GPS depend on their cause.
 Unless the issue is caused by the carrier or malfunctioning hardware, you will be able to deal with this issue on your own.

-We’ve shortlisted some of the most effective solutions to the issues that may cause the GPS on your Smartphone to stop working.
+We’ve shortlisted some of the most effective solutions to GPS issues Android that may help you.

 Even though the process of checking the GPS status is slightly technical, you can still go through it with not much difficulty.

 Checking the GPS status requires you to gain access to the secret menus of the device’s operating system.
 To do so you will need to have the code that enables you to do that.
 You should open the Phone app, tap on the Compose button and insert *#*#4636#**, *#0*# or #7378423#** depending on the Smartphone model and manufacturer.